 Despite of the fact that RESCCUE communication and dissemination will mainly be focused on on-line activities, some printed promotional materials were also be produced.
-Precisely, two leaflets were planned with the aim of spreading the word about the project, especially during the evnts.
-The first leaflet is already designed and has been printed twice.
-It provides a brief overview of the RESCCUE context, its main objectives, explains the evolutions and expected results.
+A leaflet was planned with the aim of spreading the word about the project, especially during the evnts.
+The leaflet, which provides a brief overview of the RESCCUE context, its main objectives, and explains the evolutions and expected results of the project, was used in difered events and handed out to interested audiences.